samjulien/blog/_posts/2018-07-03-vue-js-and-lambda-developing-production-ready-apps-part-2.markdown

 > Just make sure you replace `8qi5y1ils2.execute-api.us-east-1.amazonaws.com` in the URL with the endpoint created by Claudia.js (you can find this info in the `url` property of the `api` object returned after invoking `claudia create`).

+{% include tweet_quote.html quote_text="Using Claudia.js to deploy Express APIs to AWS Lambda is super easy!" %}

 ## Preparing your Vue.js App to AWS S3

 As you will see, the process of preparing your frontend app for AWS S3 will be easier than preparing the backend to AWS Lambda.
 Here, you will start by creating the production Auth0 Application.
 Then, you will extract some hard-coded values into environment variables.
 After that, you will create an AWS S3 bucket where you will deploy the Vue.js app.